oliverbrehm/SwiftIntelHex/README.md

 ## Features

-The library includes all basic features for hanling hex files, such as:
+The library includes all basic features for handling hex files, such as:
-- Parsing a hex string into a IntelHexFile object
+- Parsing a hex string into an IntelHexFile object
 - Extracting byte data and the data's start address
-- Splitting of non-adjacent data blocks, including start address an byte data for each block
+- Splitting of non-adjacent data blocks, including start address and byte data for each block
-- Support for 16 bit segment addresses and 32 bit address spaces
+- Support for 16-bit segment addresses and 32-bit address spaces

 ## Usage

-The `IntelHexFile.pars` function parses the whole file.
+The `IntelHexFile.parseString` function parses the whole file.
 The file must be provided as a string and the function must be called in an async context.
 Parse errors can be thrown as `IntelHexFile.ParseError`.

 ```swift
 let testString =